Beach 60th Street station: History

-The station was rebuilt as an elevated station on April 10, 1942.
-After being purchased by the New York City Transit Authority on October 3, 1955, it reopened as a subway station on June 28, 1956.
+The station was rebuilt as an elevated station, which opened on April 10, 1942.
+The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
+Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 The station was renovated in 2010.

 Station layout

-This elevated station has two tracks and two side platforms.